renovatebot/github-action/README.md

 ### `renovate-version`

 The Renovate version to use.
-If omitted and `useSlim !== false` the action will use the `slim` Docker tag and the `latest` tag otherwise.
+If omitted the action will use the `latest` Docker tag.
-If a version is defined, the action will add `-slim` suffix to the tag if `useSlim !== false`.
 Check [the available tags on Docker Hub](https://hub.docker.com/r/renovate/renovate/tags).

-This sample will use `ghcr.io/renovatebot/renovate:35.103.0-slim` image.
+This sample will use `ghcr.io/renovatebot/renovate:35.103.0` image.

 ```yml
 ....